Iran... Splendors of the Persian Empire

-Drive to Isfahan, via Na’in, a small desert town, to visit the 10th century Friday Mosque; continue to Isfahan and transfer to your hotel for check in and overnight.
+Drive to Isfahan, via Na’in, a small desert town, to visit the 10th century Friday Mosque, also visit the Ethnological Museum/Pirnia House, referred to as Nesf-e-Jahan (Half of the World) in Safavid sources.
+Continue to Isfahan and transfer to your hotel for check in and overnight.
 (B,L,D)

 Another full day sightseeing of Isfahan visiting Friday Mosque, with the famous Uljaitu Mihrab (Prayer Niche) of the Il-Khanid period, it is considered a museum of a thousand years of Persian religious architecture and is truly one of the world’s greatest mosques.
 Also visit the Harun-e-Velayat Shrine and the Ali Minaret.
 Drive to Chehel Sotun Palace, built by Shah Abbas II in the 17th century; its twenty wooden columns reflected in the surface of the pool give rise to its name ‘The Palace of Forty Columns’.
 Finally, visit the Hasht Behesht pavilion built in 1670 by Shah Solayman.
 This small, but intricate, building is set amongst tree-lined alleys, a reflecting pool and water rills.
 Return to the hotel for overnight.
 (B,L,D)

 Monday, April 15

 Isfahan - Tehran